Illustration of a person in a paper boat reaching for a life preserver, representing chapter 13 bankruptcy help and repayment plan support

 How This Article Was Reviewed

-This article was written or updated under the direction of a licensed bankruptcy attorney and reviewed by a licensed attorney for legal accuracy, clarity, and consistency with commonly referenced bankruptcy practice and terminology.
+This article was written or updated by our editorial team and reviewed by an attorney for legal accuracy, clarity, and consistency with current bankruptcy law and official forms.

-We review key legal statements against reliable legal sources, including bankruptcy statutes, official forms, and attorney review.
-We also check related articles for consistency and update pages when important thresholds, forms, or procedures change.
+We review key legal statements against reliable sources, including bankruptcy statutes, official forms, and attorney editorial review.
+We also review related articles for consistency and update pages when important thresholds, forms, or procedures change.

-The review date reflects the most recent time this page was evaluated for legal accuracy or materially updated by our editorial team.
+The review date reflects the most recent time this page was evaluated for accuracy or materially updated by our editorial team.
 This content is for informational purposes only and is not legal advice.

 Why You Can Trust This Page

-US Bankruptcy Help publishes bankruptcy education content designed to help readers better understand the law, the process, and common issues that arise before speaking with an attorney.
-We identify our authors and reviewers, link to our contributor pages, and publish our editorial standards so readers can evaluate the source of the information for themselves.
+US Bankruptcy Help is a legal education publisher.
+We create bankruptcy education content to help readers better understand the law, the filing process, and common issues that may arise.
+We identify our authors and reviewers, link to contributor pages, and publish our editorial standards so readers can evaluate the source of the information for themselves.
+US Bankruptcy Help is not a law firm, does not represent readers, and does not provide legal advice.
+Attorney-written or attorney-reviewed content is published for educational and editorial quality purposes only.

-Chapter 13 bankruptcy is designed for people who have regular income but need time and structure to deal with debt they cannot currently repay.
+Chapter 13 bankruptcy is a good option for people who have regular income but need time and structure to deal with debt they cannot currently repay.
 Instead of requiring immediate payment or attempting to eliminate all debts right away, chapter 13 allows you to propose a court-approved plan to repay some or all of what you owe over time, usually through monthly payments lasting three to five years.

 During the case, a bankruptcy trustee collects the plan payments and distributes them to creditors according to the plan approved by the court.
 If the plan is confirmed and all required payments and financial education requirements are completed, the court may discharge certain remaining eligible debts at the end of the case.
 Because some debts cannot be discharged and successful completion of the plan is required, it is important to understand both the responsibilities and potential outcomes before deciding whether to file.